rabbitmq/rabbitmq-website/site/consumers.md

 ## <a id="acknowledgement-timeout" class="anchor" href="#acknowledgement-timeout">Delivery Acknowledgement Timeout</a>

-In all [currently supported](./versions.html) RabbitMQ versions, a timeout is enforced on consumer delivery acknowledgement.
+RabbitMQ enforces a timeout is enforced on consumer delivery acknowledgement.
-This helps detect buggy (stuck) consumers that never acknowledge deliveries.
+This is a **protection mechanism** that helps detect buggy (stuck) consumers that never acknowledge deliveries.
 Such consumers can affect node's on disk data compaction and potentially drive nodes out of disk space.

+### How it works

 If a consumer does not ack its delivery for more than the timeout value (30 minutes by default), its channel will be closed with a `PRECONDITION_FAILED` channel exception.

 The error will be [logged](logging.html) by the node that the consumer was connected to.
 All outstanding deliveries on that channel, from all consumers, will be [requeued](confirms.html#automatic-requeueing).

+Whether the timeout should be enforced is evaluated periodically, at one minute intervals.
+Values lower than one minute are not supported, and values lower than five minutes are not recommended.

+### Per-node Configuration

 The timeout value is configurable in [rabbitmq.conf](./configure.html#config-file) (in milliseconds):